More in this Section

 Pupils have 2x 50 minute lessons a week.

 Key Concepts (The big ideas underpinning the subject)

 In Year 8, pupils continue to develop their map reading skills, applying these to our first topic of the year; rivers and flooding.
 This unit covers river processes, changes in the river system from source to mouth including key features and studies of local and regional flood events.
 Pupils then study a variety of world climates and ecosystems in the world regions topic.
 We focus on the Arctic, Antarctic, tropical rainforests and deserts, from plant and animal adaptations to climatic zones to the hazards posed to humans in these locations.
-The Spring Term begins with a topic on glacial processes and landforms which is supported by a fieldtrip to Ambleside and the surrounding area to take learning from the classroom to the outdoors.
-This trip is also supported by a separate topic focused on Cumbria and the Lake District National Park, covering the interaction between glaciation and tourism.
+The Spring Term begins with a topic on glacial processes and landforms which is supported by a field trip to Ambleside and the surrounding area to take learning from the classroom to the outdoors.
+During this fieldwork students will cover the interaction between glaciation and the effects of tourism in the Lake District National Park.
 To finish the summer term, Year 8 complete work on Africa, ranging from differing levels of development to representations of this diverse continent.